 Join some of Britain’s leading folk musicians for a timely re-telling of Peter Bellamy’s legendary folk ballads The Transports.
 Here is a rare chance to see BBC Award Winners The Young'uns, Faustus, Nancy Kerr, Rachael McShane and Greg Russell together on stage.

 Storyteller Matthew Crampton presents fresh narration for the show, amplifying its central tale into a broader exploration of exile and migration.
 New musical arrangements have come from Paul Sartin of Bellowhead and Faustus.

 After a sell-out tour in 2017, The Transports tours Britain again in January 2018 – and we’re delighted to bring the show to The Octagon Theatre.

-The Transports tells the incredible tale of a family destroyed by poverty and crime, but resurrected by exile to the new colony in Australia.
-With fresh script and musical arrangement, this famous show re-emerges within a modern context of mass migration.
+The Transports tells the incredible tale of families destroyed by poverty and crime, but resurrected by exile to Australia in the 1780s.
+With fresh script and musical arrangement, these famous songs by Peter Bellamy re-emerge within a modern context of mass migration.

 Footlights/Groups 10+: Discount Applies

 A £1 ticket levy is included in all stated ticket prices.